Physical Activity Research At UBC

 Lead: Dr. Kathleen Martin Ginis

 Affecting more than 85,000 Canadians, spinal cord injury (SCI) has been classified as one of the greatest survivable catastrophes experienced by a human.
-Although spinal damage is often irreversible, new research breakthroughs are helping to minimize disability after SCI and improve quality of life for those affected.
+Although spinal damage is often irreversible, new research breakthroughs are helping to minimize disability after SCI and improve the quality of life for those affected.

 Led by UBC Okanagan’s Martin Ginis, a professor with the Southern Medical Program and the School of Health and Exercise Sciences, a team of campus researchers are devoted to improving the health and well-being of people with SCI.